BY-LAWS OF AMERICAN ASSOCIATION OF PHYSICISTS IN MEDICINE

 Section 12.
 Rules Committee (enacted September 9, 2010)

-The Rules Committee shall act as interpreter of the Articles of Incorporation, the By-Laws and the Rules of the Association, subject to the requirements of applicable laws and regulations.
+The Rules Committee shall act as interpreter of the Articles of Incorporation, the Bylaws and the Rules of the Association, subject to the requirements of applicable laws and regulations.
 It shall act as the vehicle for revising these governance documents.

 The Secretary will serve as an ex-officio, non-voting member of the Rules Committee.